chengzeyi/ParaAttention/doc/achieving_the_fastest_hunyuan_video_inference.md

 ## Parallelize the inference with Context Parallelism

-We are not satisfied with the speedup we have achieved so far.
+A lot faster than before, right?
+But we are not satisfied with the speedup we have achieved so far.
 If we want to accelerate the inference further, we can use context parallelism to parallelize the inference.
 Luckily, in ParaAttention, we design our API in a compositional way so that we can combine context parallelism with first block cache and dynamic quantization all together.
 We provide very detailed instructions and examples of how to scale up the inference with multiple GPUs in our [ParaAttention](https://github.com/chengzeyi/ParaAttention) repository.